bmkramer/101innovations-survey-data/README.md

 Resulting file:

-## Step 2: Import enhanced node table into Gephi
+## Step 5: Import enhanced node table into Gephi
 - In Gephi, select the tab Data Laboratory and choose 'Import spreadsheet'
-- In the dialog screen (**General options**), select the csv to upload, choose the following settings and click Next:
+- In the first dialog screen (**General options**), select the csv to upload, choose the following settings and click Next:
   - Separator: Comma
   - As table: Nodes table
   - Charset: UTF-8